 However, despite this growing recognition, there is an urgent need for greater action to better support children to develop their creativity, particularly in education systems around the world.

-On 9-11 March 2020, the LEGO Foundation will gather 350-400 practitioners, innovators, policymakers and researchers to understand exactly what creativity is and how important it is, and to explore how creativity happens and the practical approaches that can be implemented to help foster creativity.
+On 9-11 March 2020, the LEGO Foundation will gather 350-400 practitioners, innovators, policymakers and researchers to explore how creativity happens and the practical approaches that can be implemented to help cultivate creativity.

 It will be a vibrant, interactive and hands-on conference where we connect and collaborate, play and learn, debate and disrupt, inspire and get inspired.